A manager is more than just a fancy title. Managing teams successfully requires great thought and skill.

 You can try to build a culture of trust by focusing on your employee relationships, setting clear goals and giving necessary feedback.
 No matter what, you’ll also have to follow up on progress.
 If an employee is having trouble meeting deadlines, you can set a weekly one-on-one meeting with him/her until things improve.
 Or you can assign a peer-review for this worker, which can be motivating and enjoyable.
 Following up and communicating your expectations will make it easy for your virtual team to get work done without delays or unexpected setbacks.

-Step 6: Check in on Employee Happiness
+Step 6: Check-in on Employee Happiness

 Of course, it’s not just about the work.
 Your team should be your #1 priority.

 Make sure your team members aren’t burnout, stressed, isolated or otherwise unhappy with the way things are going.
-It’s important to check in with your employees and over communicate your willingness to listen.
+It’s important to check in with your employees and over-communicate your willingness to listen.
 You can send a weekly survey to find out how everybody’s doing and what went well or not-so-well that week.
 (There are even tools to do this, such as Chimp or Champ.)
 Especially with a virtual team, where you can’t see their expressions in person, it’s key to take the pulse of your workers.
 Make sure that everybody is taking vacation days and that nobody is constantly overloaded with work.
-If you take care of your employees, they’ll feel more motivated and satisfied about working with you.
+If you take care of your employees, they’ll feel more motivated and satisfied with working with you.

-Don’t assume everybody’s happy: check in.
+Don’t assume everybody’s happy: check-in.

 Step 7: Know The Tools